DBProductions/angularjs-starter-app/README.md

 # AngularJS starter app

 A simple AngualrJS application, ready to extend.
-It has a simple CRUD (Create, Read, Update, Delete) functionality.
+It has a simple CRUD (Create, Read, Update, Delete) functionality on a list and detail view.
 The server provide some simple user data to manipulate.

+This is not a full blown project what solves all your problems.
+It exists to give an example as a working and full tested project.

 The following libaries or frameworks are included:
 * jQuery v1.11.0
-* Twitter Bootstrap v3.1.1
+* Twitter Bootstrap v3.2.0
 * Font Awesome v4.1.0
 * Angular v1.2.19